taskex/taskex/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-If you'd like to contribute to TaskEx, please fork the repository and submit a pull request.
+If you'd like to contribute to Taskex, please fork the repository and submit a pull request.

 ## 📄 License